realA10001986/Time-Circuits-Display/README.md

 </table>

 [Here](https://github.com/realA10001986/Time-Circuits-Display/blob/main/CheatSheet.pdf) is a cheat sheet for printing or screen-use.
 (Note that MacOS' *preview* application has a bug that scrambles the links in the document.
 Acrobat Reader does it correctly.)

+#### Remote controlling the TCD's keypad

+The TCD's keypad can be remote controlled through either [Flux Capacitor](https://fc.out-a-ti.me) and [SID](https://sid.out-a-ti.me), through their IR remote control.
+Please see the FC and/or SID documentation for details.

 ## Time travel